BennyXie/Altheros-Capital/README.md

 - The backend expects a .env file inside server/ that contains the required environment variables (feel free to ask Pranav for the file info if needed)
 - The frontend expects a .env file inside client/ that contains the required environment variables (feel free to ask Andreas for the file info if needed)
+- Cal.com is self-hosted and includes its own database and Redis instance
+- Copy `cal.env.example` to `cal.env` and update the values for Cal.com configuration